lavoneharris/Artifact-Collecting/README.md

 6. Date & Time - Date and Time email was sent.<br />
 <br />
 <h2>Types of File Artifacts</h2>
-1.Attachment Name - File name and extension of potentially malicous file.<br />
+1. Attachment Name - File name and extension of potentially malicous file.<br />
 2. SHA-256 Value - The hash value of the poetnetially malicious file.
 To check the repuation of the file we can use online tools like VirusTotal and Talos File Repuattion.<br />
 <br />
 <h2>Types of File Artifacts</h2>